progit/progit/ru/03-git-branching/01-chapter3.markdown

 	 1 files changed, 0 insertions(+), 1 deletions(-)

 Insert 18333fig0313.png
-Figure 3-13. hotfix branch based back at your master branch point
+Figure 3-13. hotfix branch based back at your master branch point.

 You can run your tests, make sure the hotfix is what you want, and merge it back into your master branch to deploy to production.
 You do this with the `git merge` command: